Jack Reinheimer: Baltimore Orioles

-On November 2, 2018, he was claimed off waivers by the Chicago Cubs.
+On November 2, 2018, Reinheimer was claimed off waivers by the Chicago Cubs.
 On November 20, he was claimed by the Texas Rangers.
-On January 28, 2019, he was claimed by the Baltimore Orioles.
-The Orioles assigned him to Triple-A Norfolk Tides.
-He became a free agent following the 2019 season.
+On January 28, 2019, Reinheimer was claimed yet again, this time by the Baltimore Orioles.
+On February 7, Reinheimer was designated for assignment following the signing of Nate Karns.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on February 14.
+In 106 games for Norfolk, Reinheimer batted .246/.323/.336 with 4 home runs, 31 RBI, and 12 stolen bases.
+He became a free agent following the season on November 4.

 Minnesota Twins

 On December 20, 2019, Reinheimer signed a minor league deal with the Minnesota Twins.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Reinheimer was released by the Twins organization on September 4, 2020.